sindresorhus/file-type/readme.md

 - [`ogg`](https://github.com/hemanth/is-ogg)
 - [`m4a`](https://github.com/hemanth/is-m4a)

+*SVG isn't included as it requires the whole file to be read, but you can get it [here](https://github.com/sindresorhus/is-svg).*

-*PR welcome for additional file types*
+*PR welcome for additional commonly used file types*

 ## License